 As light on his feet as he was around the track, McQueen’s collection of footwear was a lot like the man himself; functional, fashionable and incredibly hard-wearing.
 The actor had a soft spot for a pale pair of canvas kicks, simple lace-up sneakers that could jump from his motorbike to the film set to the side of a pool.
 And his other signature shoes were Chukka boots — soft in suede and endlessly versatile.

-To bring a bit of McQueen’s footwear fashion into your own wardrobe, look no further than the subtle trainers of North 89, whose No-1 designs blend the actor’s affinity for sneakers and suede.
-Uniform Standard will offer you a more classic, white sneaker — and Crockett & Jones is the ideal option if you want to follow in McQueen’s snuff suede, rubber-soled footsteps.
+To bring a bit of McQueen’s footwear fashion into your own wardrobe, look no further than the subtle trainers of North 89, whose ‘No-2’ designs blend the actor’s affinity for sneakers and suede.
+Unseen Footwear will offer you a more classic, white sneaker — and Crockett & Jones is the ideal option if you want to follow in McQueen’s snuff suede, rubber-soled footsteps.

 Crockett & Jones Chiltern Boots